oipwg/oip-sdk/README.md

 ###Protocol Introduction
 The **Open Index Protocol** is a decentralized application (DApp) which unites a peer-to-peer distribution network (IPFS), a micropayments blockchain (Bitcoin), and a blockchain designed specifically to store messages.

-It’s primary purpose is to establish a fully decentralized **Index** of publish messages describing and facilitating the distribution of original content(**artifacts**), owned by no one collectively and, at the same time, each of it’s **publishers** individually.
-The individual publish messages are able to describe commerce & tipping preferences, how media files can be found and distributed to end users, in addition to cataloguing and descriptive information, meta tags and more.
-Thru the use of a standardized schema for JSON messages and a simple set of mutually agreed-upon rules for core functions, the following permission-less **jobs** result, which anyone can compete to capture value from:
+It’s primary purpose is to establish a fully decentralized **Index** of publish messages describing and facilitating the distribution of original content(**artifacts**).
+Publishers retain full control of their artifacts, but because it is stored in a blockchain the index not centrally controled by anyone and is transparent to the community at-large.
+The individual publish messages describe (1)commerce & tipping preferences, (2)how media files can be found and distributed to end users, (3)cataloguing and descriptive information, (4)meta tags and more.
+Thru the use of a standardized schema for JSON messages and a simple set of mutually agreed-upon rules for core functions, the following permission-less **jobs** result:

 •[**Retailers**](#retailer-node) of artifacts published in the index